MTACS/LynxLocalizations/README.md

 # Updating strings

-Please use the following video to find the changed strings and update the appropriate language .strings file accordingly using a pull request.
+Please use the following guide to find the changed strings and update the appropriate language .strings file accordingly using a pull request.

 ![Localization](https://mtac.app/assets/images/localization.gif)